ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 # Conclusion {#conclusion}

-Now that you've seen how the OpenWhisk ERC-2o contract is written, and especially how it is made more secure, go and write your own secure contracts and applications.
-For review, here are some of the most important ideas (in my opinion, yours is likely to vary):
+For review, here are some of the most important ideas in this contract (in my opinion, yours is likely to vary):

 * *There are no secrets on the blockchain*.
 Any information that a smart contract can access is available to the whole world.